Megan Squire

-Megan Squire is a professor of computer science at Elon University.
-A researcher and Anti-Defamation League fellow with a focus on right-wing political extremism online, her work has been described as operating as an intermediary between non-profits like the Southern Poverty Law Center and militant groups on the far-left.
+Megan Squire is a data science researcher and expert in cybersecurity and political extremism.
+She currently works for a company that makes IT security software; previously she was the deputy director for data analytics and open source intelligence at the Southern Poverty Law Center.
+Earlier in her career, she was a professor of computer science at Elon University and an Anti-Defamation League fellow with a focus on right-wing political extremism online.
+Her work has been described as operating as an intermediary between non-profits like the Southern Poverty Law Center and militant groups on the far-left.

 Education and early career

 Squire grew up in a conservative Christian household near Virginia Beach, Virginia.
-She attended the College of William & Mary where she earned a double major in art history and public policy.
+She attended the College of William & Mary, where she earned a double major in art history and public policy.
 She took a secretarial job at an antivirus software company after becoming interested in computers.
 After receiving her PhD from Nova Southeastern University in Florida, she worked at a startup in North Carolina and then began teaching at Elon University.